rsdoiel/antenna/snapshots.md

 <p>The 1 million input token context thing is a <em>really big deal</em>.
 The huge token context has been a major competitive advantage for the Google Gemini models for a full year at this point - it's reassuring to see other vendors start to catch up.
 I'd like to see the same from Anthropic - Claude was the first model to hit 200,000 but hasn't shipped more than that yet (aside from a 500,000 token model that was restricted to their big enterprise partners).</p>
 </li>
 <li><p>When I added <a href="https://simonwillison.net/2025/Apr/7/long-context-llm/">fragments support</a> to LLM last week the feature was mainly designed to help take advantage of longer context models.
 It's pleasing to see another one show up so shortly after that release.</p></li>
+<li><p>OpenAI's <a href="https://platform.openai.com/docs/guides/prompt-caching">prompt caching</a> mechanism offers an even bigger discount for the 4.1 models: 1/4 the price for input tokens if that same prefix has been used within the past ~5-10 minutes.
+GPT-4o models only offer a 50% discount for this.</p>
+<p>A million token input costs 10 cents with GPT-4.1 nano, but that drops to 2.5 cents if the same input is used again within the 5-10 minute caching time limit.</p></li>
 <li>
 <p>OpenAI really emphasized code performance for this model.
 They called out the <a href="https://aider.chat/docs/leaderboards/">Aider benchmark</a> in their announcement post.</p>
 </li>